-Being an international company with diversity of cultures, being certified in Italy as a Best Workplace[TM] for Women 2023 by Great Place to Work[®], and being certified in Italy as an Equal Salary company allows us to be a very attractive company for talented women.
+Being an international company with diversity of cultures and being certified in Italy as an Equal Salary company allows us to be a very attractive company for talented women.

-To further leverage this positive impact during 2023 we reinforced our employer branding strategy through a stronger external communication on DE&I to share our values, our work environment and our commitment towards diversity, equity, and inclusion.
+To further leverage this positive impact during 2024 we reinforced our employer branding strategy through a stronger external communication on DE&I to share our values, our work environment and our commitment towards diversity, equity, and inclusion.